JustinWChada/JustinWChada/README.md

 - 👋 Hi, I’m @JustinWChada
-- 👀 I’m interested in Coding, mostly python, and full stack zeb development
+- 👀 I’m interested in Coding, mostly python, and full stack web development (mern)
 - 🌱 I’m currently learning at IKGPTU
 - 💞️ I’m looking to collaborate on a Web design project
 - 📫 How to reach me: LinkedIn - Justin W Chada

 <!---
 JustinWChada/JustinWChada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.